hydrops

 Cancer chemotherapy is a type of cancer treatment.
 It uses medicines to destroy cancer cells.

-Normally, the cells in your body grow and die in a controlled way.
+Normally, your body forms new cells as needed, replacing old cells that die.
 Cancer cells keep growing without control.
+New cells grow even when you don't need them, and old cells don't die when they should.
+These extra cells can form a mass called a tumor.
 Chemotherapy works by killing the cancer cells, stopping them from spreading, or slowing their growth.

 Chemotherapy is used to: